What is Invisible ME?

 In response to the expressions of distress from patient organisations and on social media both here and in the US, NICE is reviewing the current guidelines for treatment to fit in with current, international biomedical research and patient experience.
 The slow but growing awareness of ME/CFS has already led to a debate at Westminster.
 This was attended by North Cornwall MP Scott Mann and Plymouth Devonport MP Luke Pollard, who both spoke at the debate after receiving correspondence from several constituents.
 We need to capitalise on this new growth of interest.

 Through Invisible ME we are looking to make contact with ME sufferers and their carers in this area.
-We plan to develop mutual support, share stories and experiences and promote wider awareness and understanding of this debilitating condition.
+We plan to develop mutual support, share stories and experiences and, using the language of the creative arts promote wider awareness and understanding of this debilitating condition.

 Who are we?

-Cathryn Goodchild RGN (Chair).
+Cathryn Goodchild RGN.
 Cathryn is a Registered Nurse with many years’ experience working in palliative care.

-Dr Hilary Doe MB ChB (Secretary).
+Dr Hilary Doe MB ChB.
 Hilary worked as a doctor specialising in palliative care for 15 years.
 In 2004 Hilary developed ME/CFS after which she had to give up her medical practice and from which she has never recovered.

-David Oddie MBE, FRSA (Treasurer).
+David Oddie MBE, FRSA.
 David has dedicated his career to working at the interface of the arts and education.
 He is currently Director of the Indra Congress, which is committed to develop the arts in settings and situations of conflict.

-The Association has a team of about 15 Associate members who provide support, advice and expertise in their various fields.
+The CIC has an advisory group of 15 members who provide support, advice and expertise in their various fields.
 These are all local people and include doctors, psychologists, a social worker, academics, complementary and pet therapists, arts and theatre practitioners and people with direct experience of ME/CFS both as sufferers and carers.